rangsimanketkaew/rangsimanketkaew.github.io/README.md

 JEKYLL_ENV=production bundle exec jekyll serve
 ```

+#### Q&A

-If you have error about loading bundle, please remove all old versions of gem using `gem cleanup` and then run `gem install bundler` again.
+- If you have error about loading bundle, please remove all old versions of gem using `gem cleanup` and then run `gem install bundler` again.

+- I suggest adding the following command `eval "$(rbenv init - zsh)"` to an environment script, e.g., `.zshrc` for macOS.